AidanWright/WEEB/README.md

 And

 `npm run lint:fix` will run Eslint and fix the found mistakes.
-This is run during every build
+This is run during every production build

 ## Google App Engine Flex Deployment